Sage-Bionetworks/portalsDocs/articles/submitting_to_challenge.md

 ---
-title: Participating in a DREAM Challenge
+title: Participating in a Challenge
 layout: article
 excerpt: Learn how to participate in challenges and submit to evaluation queues.
 category: howto